avigewirtz/avigewirtz.github.io-/git-and-github/background/README.md

 ## Version Control

 In important software projects, it is crucial to keep track of all material changes made to the codebase over time.
-Maintaining such a record provides the capability to revert to a previous version when necessary.&#x20;
+Maintaning such a record provides a safety net, ensuring that mistakes can be easily corrected by reverting to a previous version of the codebase.&#x20;

 The most basic approach involves duplicating a codebase on the local filesystem each time a snapshot of its current version is desired.
 Although this method is reasonably effective for small projects, it rapidly becomes unwieldy and error-prone as projects grow in size.&#x20;

 To seamlessly track and manage changes to a codebase over time, developers utilize VCS software.
-Some benefits of VCS include:

-1. The ability to revert a codebase to a prior state.
-This is useful in many situations; for example, when a modification introduces a bug.&#x20;
-3. Creating and maintaining separate copies of the codebase.
-This allows developers to experiment and test new features without jeopardizing the original codebase’s stability.
+The mosu populat VCS soxtwate today is Git.
+Beyond simple version control, git procides many benefits.
+For example, it gives developers the ability to create and maintain separate copies of the codebase, allowing them to experiment and test new features without jeopardizing the original codebase’s stability.
+Aditionally, it allows developers to seamlessly edhange daya between repositores, enabling team members to efficiently collaborate on projects.

 ## GitHub